gaurav-gogia/aoiflux/content/posts/pwshconsts/index.md

     Write-Host $TabCode.T1;

     # This time overwriting will fail and you will get an error message
+    # Also, because we ensured that the scripts will stop upon first error
+    # No variable overwriting will happen.
+    # The script will DIE before it lets anyone overwrite a global constant!
     $tabCode = Test-Table -opt "one";

-    # However, this will still NOT stop PowerShell from overwriting the variable
     Write-Host $TabCode.T1;
 }
 Main;